Socialist Action (Poland)

-Socialist Action (Akcja Socjalistyczna) was an anti-fascist organisation during the Second Polish Republic which acted as the paramilitary wing of the Polish Socialist Party (PPS).
+Socialist Action (Akcja Socjalistyczna, AS) was an anti-fascist organisation during the Second Polish Republic which acted as the paramilitary wing of the Polish Socialist Party (PPS).

 Background

 The PPS had a tradition of organised militancy going back to workers' self-defense units that were first formed in 1904.
 These later evolved into Józef Piłsudski's guerilla organisation OBPPS, which became notorious for a string of heists including the Rogów raid, the Bezdany raid, and a raid near Sławków led by Tomasz Arciszewski.
 PPS members were active within the Riflemen's Association, and at the beginning of WWI made up the membership of the Polish Military Organisation.
 However as the PPS began to distance itself from Piłsudski, new militias were formed from 1917, which fought to shape and defend the newly independent Poland.

 During the 1920s, violent attacks by the All-Polish Youth on political opponents became increasingly common, leading to the formation of an anti-nationalist self-defence militia by the Alliance of Democrats.
 Following the establishment of the National Radical Camp (ONR) political violence, often of an antisemitic nature, increased significantly.
 During this period self-defence of working class communities was often organised through sports clubs.
 In 1932 Polish, German, and Jewish members of working class sports clubs from Berlin, Danzig, Königsberg, Stettin, and Warsaw converged in Danzig forming a 5,000 strong anti-fascist protest in which they marched on the regional headquarters of the Nazi Party.
-Socialist Action would later often allay with such organisations for support in opposing fascism.
+Socialist Action would later often ally with such organisations for support in opposing fascism.

 Formation

 According to the historian Ludwik Hass the official establishment of Socialist Action took place on the initiative of Kazimierz Pużak at a secret meeting of the Central Executive Committee of the PPS on 8 February 1934.
 The decision was made in response to the brutal suppression of the Social Democratic Party of Austria (SPÖ) during the Austrian Civil War.

 However, the decision was not put into action until an attempt by the ONR to encroach on the working class stronghold of so-called ‘Red Wola’ in Warsaw.
 In May the ONR opened a new headquarters at 44 Wolska Street, provoking local socialists into ransacking the premises.
 The ONR then responded by firing on a PPS meeting, leading to recriminations and a demonstration in Śródmieście which was violently dispersed by the police.
 A group named the Red Arrows (Czerwone Strzały) was then formed by the PPS activists Stanisław Dubois and Edward Bugajski, albeit independent of the party's leadership.
-The SPÖ's own paramilitary, the Republikanischer Schutzbund, served as a model for the new organisation, with recruits being drawn from the PPS aligned Organizacja Młodzieży Towarzystwa Uniwersytetu Robotniczego, local workers sports clubs, and even members of the Communist Party of Poland (KPP).
+The SPÖ's own paramilitary, the Republikanischer Schutzbund (SchB), served as a model for the new organisation, with recruits being drawn from the PPS aligned Organizacja Młodzieży Towarzystwa Uniwersytetu Robotniczego, local workers sports clubs, and even members of the Communist Party of Poland (KPP).
 The spontaneous organisation of the Red Arrows finally forced the hand of the PPS leadership into organising a permanent uniformed paramilitary under their own aegis.